InsideTechnologies/OMS-Veeam/README.md

 # Welcome to Veeam Solution for OMS

-This free Intelligent Pack for Operations Management Suite allows you to monitor:
+This free Intelligent Pack for Operations Management Suite allows you to monitor Veeam Backup & Replication Server and Veeam Agent.
+The project is open and everyone can improve the IP.
+For more information you send a feedback from our web page: www.insidetechnologies.eu.

+What’s New in build 1.0.0.0:

+- Veeam Backup & Replication Server Job Status
-- Veeam Backup & Replication Server
+- Veeam Backup & Replication Server Performance Monitor about CPU, Memory and Disk
-- Veeam Agent for Windows
+- Veeam Agent for Windows Service Status
-- Veeam Agent for Linux
+- Veeam Agent for Linux Service Status

-For Veeam B&R, you can view performance monitor about CPU, Memory and Disk; for Veeam Agent you can view service status of main service.

-Get Started
+# Get Started

 Before import the solution, you must create a group called GroupComputerVeeamBackup, with this query:

 Event
 | where EventLog == "Veeam Backup"
 | distinct Computer

-The project is open and everyone can improve the IP.
-For more information you send a feedback from our web page: www.insidetechnologies.eu.